ursa-mikail/threat_modeling_framework_and_sop/readme.md

 3. <b>E</b>xploitability: How much time, effort, and expertise is needed to exploit the threat?
 What are the resources, e.g. E5, required?
 4. <b>A</b>ffected Users: If a threat were exploited, what percentage of users would be affected?
 5. <b>D</b>iscoverability: How easy is it for an attacker to discover this threat?
 How easy is it for the defender to detect the attempt?

-The STRIDE defense model may be a framework we can used to arm our solution (Little Red Riding Hood):

 <b>STRIDE Threat & Mitigation Techniques